MehmoodSheikh/TRANSPORTATION-PATHFINDING-ANALYSIS/README.md

-# TRANSPORT-PATH-ANALYSIS
+# TRANSPORT-PATHFINDING-ANALYSIS

-TRANSPORT PATH ANALYSIS is a Python project designed to analyze and compare various pathfinding algorithms in transportation scenarios.
+TRANSPORT PATHFINDING ANALYSIS is a Python project designed to analyze and compare various pathfinding algorithms in transportation scenarios.
 This project explores different algorithms to find the shortest routes between cities in a customizable graph, considering factors such as distance and travel time.

 ## Purpose